basekit/docs.basekit.com/getting-started/downloading.md

 # Downloading a Template in V7

-> **Note**: If you're using version 8 of the Editor please use the V8 documentation: [Downloading a Template in V8](/v8/getting-started/downloading/).
+> **Note**: If you're using version 8 of the Editor please see the V8 documentation: [Downloading a Template in V8](/v8/getting-started/downloading/).

 Once you've activated the **Developer Mode** within the Editor you can download the template you're currently using.
 Which means you can make small changes to the template, or use it as a basis for your own custom template.
 If you haven't activated Developer Mode, see [Getting Started](/getting-started/).